Buildings and Facilities

 - The University reserves the right to specify additional terms or provisions concerning the lease of University space or real property.

-- Initiation, Review and Approval of Lease Agreements
+- Initiation, Review and Approval of Leased Agreements

 Document Reference: 6A3